Vitosha Nature Park

 Many of the chalets, such as Aleko, Selimitsa and Edelweiss, have been built by volunteers and with the help of donations.
 Stone by stone, people built places for a longer stay in the beautiful nature of the mountain.

 People who have been inhabiting Vitosha since ancient time have repeatedly changed its appearance.
-They’ve built dense network of roads, chalets, holiday homes, ski runs and ski lifts.
+They’ve built a dense network of roads, chalets, holiday homes, ski runs and ski lifts.
 Despite the strong anthropogenic pressure, Vitosha has preserved a surprisingly high level of biodiversity.

 To protect this unique nature, Vitosha Nature Park was established.
 And today, because of the proximity of Vitosha Nature Park to the capital, it is the most visited protected area in Bulgaria.
 Thanks to this protection status, during your mountain tour you can see rare species of animals, birds and plants.